DNS Over HTTPS Proxy (https-dns-proxy)

 canary_domains_icloud

-This setting enables router to block requests to iCloud Private Relay canary domains, indicating that the local device should use the router’s dns resolution (encrypted with https-dns-proxy) instead of the encrypted/proprietary iCloud Private Relay resolvers.
+This setting enables router to block requests to iCloud Private Relay canary domains, indicating that the local device should use the router’s DNS resolution (encrypted with https-dns-proxy) instead of the encrypted/proprietary iCloud Private Relay resolvers.
 This is set to 1 (enabled) by default.
 Shown in WebUI and processed only if force_dns is also set to 1.

 canary_domains_mozilla